2016 Fantasy Football Rankings - PPR Rankings - Running Backs- Updated: Tuesday, September 6th

 Injuries finally led to Johnson getting a shot at the featured role, but the third-rounder out of Northern Iowa had been productive in limited opportunities before that.
 Johnson scored a total of 13 touchdowns -- eight rushing, four receiving and one return -- on only 161 touches last season.
 Finishing as a top-five weekly performer in three of his five starts, Johnson could lead all running backs in fantasy points in 2016.

 Perennially under-involved in Miami's offense, Miller has been highly productive on a per-touch basis.
 Despite his modest workload (194 carries, 18th-most in 2015), Miller scored the sixth-most fantasy points last year and has now finished as a top-10 fantasy running back in back-to-back seasons.
-Given the change of scenery, Miller is poised for a jump in workload as the new lead back in Houston.
-Since Bill O'Brien has taken over as coach, only the Seahawks (1,025) have run the ball more than the Texans (1,023).
+Given the change of scenery, Miller is poised for a huge jump in workload as the new lead back in Houston.
+Since Bill O'Brien has taken over as coach, only the Seahawks (1,025 carries including 221 from Russell Wilson) have run the ball more than the Texans (1,023).

 6. Le'Veon Bell, Pittsburgh Steelers

 Injuries at the position are obviously a huge risk with any running back and Bell missed a huge chunk of last season due to both injury and suspension.
-Unfortunately, Bell is facing another suspension to start the 2016 season (even though he believes he will win his appeal), but Bell's a highly productive, true three-down back when he's on the field.
-In 22 games over the past two seasons, Bell has 510 touches -- 403 carries and 107 receptions -- for 2,907 yards from scrimmage and 14 touchdowns.
-That averages out to 23.18 touches, 132.14 YFS and 0.64 touchdowns -- or more than 17 (standard) fantasy points -- per game.
+Unfortunately for his fantasy owners, Bell is suspended three games (cut from four games) to start the 2016 season.
+A highly productive, true three-down back on the field, Bell has averaged 23.18 touches, 132.14 YFS and 0.64 touchdowns -- or more than 17 (standard) fantasy points -- per game over the past two seasons.
+In other words, Bell should lead all running backs in fantasy points on a per-game basis once he returns in Week 4.

 7. Adrian Peterson, Minnesota Vikings

 After sitting out virtually all of the 2014 season, Peterson led the NFL in carries (327), rushing yards (1,485) and rushing touchdowns (11).
-The Vikings will continue to ride AP as their workhorse.
-Despite his superhuman physical traits, the only concern is that he turned 31 years old in March, but I have Peterson projected for a league-high 331 touches.
-(LA's Todd Gurley is second with 330 projected touches.)
+The Vikings will continue to ride AP as their workhorse, especially with the injury to Bridgewater.
+Despite his superhuman physical traits, the only concern is that he turned 31 years old in March, but I have Peterson projected for the more touches (334) than any other back.

 The biggest issue with Ingram has been durability.
 The 26-year-old back has missed three or more games in four of five seasons including four games in 2015.
 Over the past two seasons, however, Ingram has averaged 18.84 touches, 91.32 yards and 0.6 touchdowns per game.
 Despite playing just 12 games, Ingram still finished as fantasy's RB15 (RB10 in PPR) in 2015.